yichen917/Kaggle_M5_Forecasting_Accuracy/README.md

     - The whole process has been consolidated into the Project_Final.html for easy reading

 - Data:
+    - Input (please refer to Kaggle):
-    - calendar.csv: Contains dates and information about special holidays (from Kaggle)
+        - calendar.csv: Contains dates and information about special holidays
-    - sales_train_evaluation: Sales quantity of different products, their categories, locations (state and store), and time (from Kaggle)
+        - sales_train_evaluation: Sales quantity of different products, their categories, locations (state and store), and time
-    - sell_prices.csv: Prices of different products (from Kaggle)
+        - sell_prices.csv: Prices of different products
+    - Output:
         - submission.csv: Final predictions of prices for each product, submitted to Kaggle